 File 2 or more cadets covered one behind the other (back to chest).
 Rank 2 or more cadets aligned shoulder to shoulder.
 Line Members or units are aligned abreast (shoulder to shoulder).
 Column Members or units organized into a file or files (back to chest).
 Mass Formation Platoons at close interval in columns to form 6 or more files in a company or larger formation.
 Normal Interval 30 inches measured shoulder to shoulder (one arm's length).
 Close Interval 4 inches measured shoulder to shoulder.
 Distance 40 inches measured back to chest between ranks.
 Open Ranks 70 inches measured back to chest between ranks.
 Cadence Number of steps per minute.
 Quick Time 120 - 30 inch steps per minute.
 Double Time 180 - 36 inch steps per minute.
 Half Step 15 inch step measured from heel to heel.
 Back Step 15 inch step backwards.
 Side Step 12 inch step to the side measured between heels.
 Flank 90 degree pivot to the right or left while marching.
 Oblique 45 degree pivot to the right or left while marching.
 To the Rear 180 degree pivot to the rear while marching.

-Types of Rest:

-Parade Rest Relaxed position of attention.
-Heels are 12 inches apart, and the hands are placed on the small of the back with the right hand on top of the left hand.
+Types of Rest: Parade Rest Relaxed position of attention.
+Heels are 12 inches an part, and the hands are placed on the small of the back with the right hand o on top of the left hand.
 Fingers are straight with the thumbs inter-locked.
-No talking allowed.
+No ta lking allowed.
 At Ease Right foot remains in place.
 No talking allowed.
 Rest Right foot remains in place.
 Talking is allowed.

-Fall Out Break ranks and go to the area designated by the leader.

-Types of Verbal Drill Commands:

-Preparatory Given with rising inflection of the voice.

-Execution Sharp, crisp command given one step prior to execution of a movement.
+Fall Out Break ranks and go to the area designated by the leader Types of Verbal Drill Commands: Preparatory Given with rising inflection of the voice.
+Execution Sharp, crisp command given one step prior to execution n of a movement.
 Combined Sharp, crisp command with no preparatory command.
 Examples: Fall In, Fall Out, Rest, At Ease, Cover.

-Reporting:

-Squad "1st/2nd/3rd Squad All Present" or

-Names of Cadets Absent.
+Reporting: Squad "1 st /2 nd /3 rd Squad All Present" or Names of Cadets Absent.
 Example: "Jones and Smith Absent."

-Platoon "1st/2nd/3rd Platoon, All Present " or

-"1st/2nd/3rd Platoon, # Cadets Absent."

-Company A/B, All Present or Accounted For."
+Platoon " $1^{st}/2^{nd}/3^{rd}$ Platoon, All Present " or ~ "1 st /2 nd /3 rd Platoon, # Cadets Absent."
+Company "Company A/B, All Present or Accounted For."
 "Company A/B, # Cadets Absent."

-Forming the Platoon:

-Plt Sgt Commands "Fall In"

-Commands "Inspection Arms" then "Port Arms"

-Commands "Order Arms" Commands "Report"

-Plt Sgt Reports to Platoon Commander or to Company 1stSgt.
+Forming the Platoon: Plt Sgt Commands "Fall In" Commands "Inspection Arms" then "Port Arms" Commands "Order Arms" Commands "Report" Plt Sgt Reports to Platoon Commander or to Company 1stSgt.
 "Post" Platoon Sergeant posts at the end of 3rd Squad.

-Platoon Commander is 6 paces and centered on platoon.

-Forming the Company:

-Plt Sgts Form their Platoons and command "Parade Rest"

-1stSgt Commands "Attention"
+Platoon Commander is 6 paces and centered on platoon Forming the Company: Plt Sgts Form their Platoons and command "Parade Rest" 1stSgt Commands "Attention" Commands "Report" lstSgt Reports to the Company Commander.

-Commands "Report"

-1stSgt Reports to the Company Commander.

 Company CO Commands "Post".
-Plt Sgts and 1stSgt Post at the end of the 3rd ranks.
-Platoon Cmdrs

-Take their posts 6 paces and centered on their platoons.
+Plt Sgts and 1stSgt Post at the Platoon Cmdrs Take their posts 6 paces and centered on their platoons.
+Drill Movements: l Movements (examples): Fall In Right/Left Face Hand Salute Attention About Face Parade Rest Dress Right Dress Back step Rest, At Ease

-Drill Movements:

-Halted Individual Movements (examples):

-Fall InRight/Left FaceHand SaluteAttentionAbout FaceParade RestDress Right DressBack stepRest, At EaseFall OutSide StepDismissed